Medically reviewed by Drugs.com. Last updated on Dec 14, 2020.

 - Metronidazole has been shown to cause cancer in mice and rats with long-term use.
 Talk with the doctor.

-- Do not use metronidazole injection for other health problems.
+- The doctor has given you metronidazole injection for a certain health problem.
+Do not use metronidazole injection for other health problems.

 Uses of Metronidazole Injection:

 - It is used to prevent infections during bowel surgery.

 - It may be given to you for other reasons.
 Talk with the doctor.